WSNR: The WVNJ years

 WVNJ first signed on the air December 7, 1948.
 It was licensed to Newark and owned by the Newark Broadcasting Company, a subsidiary of the Griffith Piano Company, to showcase its instruments.
 In the 1950s through 1970s, the station played Broadway and Hollywood show tunes as well as instrumental and vocal easy listening music.
 In 1961, then-owner Herb Saltzman acquired the license to 100.3 MHz, formerly WMGM-FM, which had been terminated in 1955.
 At first, Saltzman simulcast both stations, however in a few years, WVNJ-FM became an instrumental-based beautiful music station.

 WVNJ AM 620 had evolved into an all-adult standards format by the early 1970s, playing artists such as Frank Sinatra, Benny Goodman, Mills Brothers, Barbra Streisand, Tony Bennett, Ella Fitzgerald, Ray Charles, Andrews Sisters, Nat "King" Cole, Peggy Lee, Artie Shaw, The Carpenters, Vic Damone, Sammy Davis Jr., Connie Francis, Patti Page, Johnny Mathis and Dinah Shore.
-In 1980, when 106.7 WRVR (now WLTW) New York dropped Jazz programming to become Country WKHK, WVNJ-FM adopted a night-time jazz format, keeping its daytime easy listening format of instrumentals and usually three vocals per hour.
+In 1980, when WRVR (now WLTW) in New York dropped jazz programming to become country WKHK, WVNJ-FM adopted a night-time jazz format, keeping its daytime easy listening format of instrumentals and usually three vocals per hour.

-At that point, WVNJ 620 picked up the beautiful music format for night-time hours while keeping big bands and adult standards during the day.
-Ratings were low on WVNJ 620 due to the fact it had a weak signal and AM 1130 WNEW was also doing an adult standards format by 1981.
+At that point, WVNJ AM picked up the beautiful music format for night-time hours while keeping big bands and adult standards during the day.
+Ratings were low on WVNJ due to the fact it had a weak signal and WNEW (1130 AM) was also doing an adult standards format by 1981.

 Spanish Broadcasting System

 In August 1983, WVNJ-FM was sold to the Malrite Communications Group and became Top 40 "Z 100" WHTZ.
-AM 620 WVNJ was sold that October to the Spanish Broadcasting System (SBS).
+WVNJ AM was sold that October to the Spanish Broadcasting System (SBS).
 The station switched to a Spanish-language adult contemporary format as WSKQ.
 It moved to studios in Manhattan.
-After SBS bought an FM station, the WSKQ call sign switched to FM 97.9.
+After SBS bought an FM station, the WSKQ call sign moved to WSKQ-FM 97.9.
 AM 620 became WXLX and aired a Regional Mexican music format beginning in 1990.